Avast

 Discovery Phase

-I started off reaching out to the data team to gather info on how users currently engage with the existing Scheduler feature.
+I began by partnering with the Data team to understand how customers currently engaged with the Scheduler feature.

-a low proportion of new customers discovered the feature which supports the findings from user interviews where customers expressed a desire for a feature to help them schedule a clean and were surprised to find out it existed.
+Findings confirmed that few new customers discovered it - aligning with prior user interviews where participants expressed a need for a feature to help them schedule a clean and surprise that it already existed.

-I then did a cognitive walk through to evaluate the learnability of the feature for new users.
+Next, I conducted a cognitive walk through to evaluate the learnability of the feature for new users.

-In addition, the whole flow of creating a schedule took place on one screen which could add to the cognitive overload.
+In addition, the whole schedule creation flow took place on one screen further contributing to cognitive overload.

 Wireframes & Validation